TrainWeb.org Facebook Page

 Map: PG 10 C 7 Topographic Maps

-In an attempt to stay solvent during the Great Depression, WB&A provided freight service in the form of hauling gravel and sand. zoom This train is veering left from the WB&A main line onto the part of the branch we've just toured.
-Today, a trail parking lot accessed from Race Track Road is adjacent the right edge of this photo, but the old right-of-way is a tangle of thorny brush.
+In an attempt to stay solvent during the Great Depression, WB&A provided freight service in the form of hauling gravel and sand. zoom This train is coming off the part of the branch toured by the prior page and veering onto the WB&A main line.
+Today, a trail parking lot accessed from Race Track Road is adjacent to the right edge of this photo, but the old right-of-way is a tangle of thorny brush.

-Into the distance (zoom view, right), WB&A's main line dips towards its Patuxent River crossing, then rises on the Anne Arundel County side of that river.
+Into the distance (zoom view, right), WB&A's main line dips towards its Patuxent River crossing then rises on the Anne Arundel County side of that river.
 The dark line leading to the right is WB&A's track to Bowie Race Track.
-When PRR assumed race track service, it kept and reused all WB&A wye track in the foreground so it could both turn engines and hold trainsets that did not fit within the race track's yard.
+The photo does not reveal if that section was electrified.

 Change for: WB&A tour at this site